Meet our Past Interns

 Where are they now?

-Peter is currently completing his undergraduate degree at Ohio University with WitmerLab and is on the hunt for graduate programs.
+Peter is currently completing his undergraduate degree at Ohio University with WitmerLab and will be attending Virginia Tech as a PhD candidate.

 Shion Newsom